IndieGameYard/IndieGameYard.github.io/README.md

-Independent Games in Korea, Republic of.
+Independent Games of Korea, Republic of.
 =========================

 Under Construction